 - Add some nuts, pretzels, dark chocolate chips, dried fruit, or m&ms to the granola after it’s baked and cooled, and enjoy it like trail mix.

 - Add some granola crumbled on top of some greek yogurt, or other low-fat yogurt.

 - Add a couple tablespoons on top of your favorite ice cream for a nice crunch.

 How long does homemade granola last?

-Although it never lasts that long for us, this homemade granola should stay fresh in an airtight container for 3-4 weeks.
+Although it never lasts that long for us, this homemade granola should stay fresh in an airtight container or zip-top plastic bag for 3-4 weeks.

 This granola can also be frozen in small ziplock freezer safe bags for up to 3 months.
 Remove as much air from the bags as you can, or use vacuum sealed bags and a vacuum sealer for best results.
 Let the granola thaw on the counter at room temperature over night before serving.

 Connect with Like Mother, Like Daughter

 Be sure to follow us on social media, so you never miss a single post!